-Paying your dues is essential for any business, no matter the size, as not stacking up liabilities is an undeniable boost to an organization’s Business Confidence Index (BCI).
+Paying your dues is essential for any business, no matter the size, as not stacking up liabilities is an undeniable boost to an organisation’s Business Confidence Index (BCI).

 Needless to say, accounts payable is crucial, and you wouldn't want to get it wrong.